 Luckily, when it comes to wholesaling, there is a relatively set-in-stone rule for pricing.
-In general, you should offer retailers a 50% discount on the retail price.
-For example, if the Manufacturer’s Suggested Retail Price (MSRP) is $50, then the wholesale price would be $25.
+Generally, you should offer retailers a 50% discount on the retail price.
+For example, if the Manufacturer’s Suggested Retail Price (MSRP) is $50, the wholesale price would be $25.

 Typically, wholesalers set a profit margin at or above 50% to be profitable and competitive.
-Your profit margin is the amount of money you have left once you remove all the associated costs.
-So say the unit cost of an item is $15, you would then set the wholesale price at or above $30 to yield a 50% margin.
+Your profit margin is the money you have left once you remove all the associated costs.
+So, say the unit cost of an item is $15.
+You would then set the wholesale price at or above $30 to yield a 50% margin.
 The item would then be sold to customers at $60.
 If you need help calculating your margins and pricing your products, use our Retail Margin & Markup Calculator.

 Set Minimum Order Quantities

-One of the biggest reasons that wholesaling is such a lucrative business model is because you sell at scale.
-Setting minimum order quantities requires retailers to buy your products at certain minimum amounts to be eligible to purchase.
-This ensures that wholesalers are able to make a profit and turn over their goods when buying in bulk.
-Minimum order quantities can also further deter consumers from purchasing wholesale if you are selling on an open platform like AliExpress or Alibaba.
+One of the biggest reasons that wholesaling is such a lucrative business model is that you sell at scale.
+Setting minimum order quantities (MOQs) requires retailers to buy your products at specific minimum amounts to be eligible to purchase.
+This ensures wholesalers can profit and turn over their goods when buying in bulk.

-It’s common for wholesalers to offer special samples or test products so retailers can see the products in person before committing to a large wholesale order.
-If it’s a custom or labor-intensive product, it’s customary to sell these samples at market value or more.
-If it’s not a custom or labor-intensive product, it’s common to offer samples for free and charge retailers shipping.
+It’s common for wholesalers to offer special samples or test products so that retailers can see the products in person before committing to a large wholesale order.
+If it’s a custom or labor-intensive product, selling these samples at market value or higher is customary.
+If it’s not, it’s common to offer samples for free and charge retailers shipping.

-Some wholesalers will scale their prices with their order quantities to incentivize larger purchases while still maintaining their margins.
-For example, you could offer 100 umbrellas for $8 each or 500 for $8 each.
+Some wholesalers will scale their prices with order quantities to incentivize larger purchases while maintaining their margins (more on this below).
+For example, you could offer 100 umbrellas for $6 each or 500 for $8 each.
 The margins might go down slightly, but you are selling in high numbers, so your profit is still high.

-Another policy you sometimes see is a minimum order price, or a certain dollar amount that the retailer has to spend to be eligible to make a purchase.
+Another policy you sometimes see is a minimum order price, or a certain dollar amount the retailer must spend to be eligible to make a purchase.
 In this case, quantity requirements may or may not apply.
-For example, a retailer could buy one of several different items to meet the dollar minimum or still be required to meet minimum quantity requirements as well as minimum order price.
+For example, a retailer could buy one of several items to meet the dollar minimum or still be required to meet minimum quantity requirements and order price.

 Step 4: Write Your Policies